 From Staff, Wire Reports At least 12 of the 15 candidates for elected office in Valdosta were expected to participate in today's political forum at the Woman's Building here.

-The forum, sponsored by the Wymodausis Club for the benefit of its membership and guests, was to begin following posts are up for grabs.
+The forum, sponsored by the Wymodausis Club for the benefit of its membership and guests, was to begin following a noon luncheon.